sriram-V20/BjornDB/Readme.md

 3. Maximum value size is 2,147,483,647 bytes or 2.14 GB.
 4. BjornDB does not support range queries.

-####Currently, in the process of acquiring a licence and publishing a maven dependency.
+<h4>Currently, in the process of acquiring a licence and publishing a maven dependency.</h4>

 Benchmarks
 ---